 🍗 Proteins – Essential for Colony Growth

-Protein is not optional—without it, larvae won’t develop, and your colony will remain stuck in “small business mode” instead of growing into a full-fledged empire.
+Protein is non-negotiable—without it, larvae won’t develop, and your colony will stay in “small business mode” instead of building an empire.

 Check out our meal worm breeding guide!